4skinSkywalker/Memento-Mori-Calendar/README.md

 [![Screenshot][screenshot]](https://github.com/4skinSkywalker/Memento-Mori-Calendar)

 Memento mori, translated from Latin, means “remember you have to die.”
 Memento Mori is a powerful concept that's been used for centuries to help people focus on what truly matters.
+This web app is a calendar that shows you how many "days" you have left (respect the average life expectancy).

 ### Built With